zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation02.md

 ### NON-DISTINCT-3
 The name servers in both delegation and zone refer to the same IP addresses.
-The names are out-of-bailiwick, but with sibbling glue.
+The names are out-of-bailiwick, but with sibling glue.

 * Zone: non-distinct-3.delegation02.xa
   * name servers are ns1a, ns1b and ns2, and are out-of-bailiwick.
-    * ns1a is "ns1a.non-distinct-3.sibbling.delegation02.xa"
+    * ns1a is "ns1a.non-distinct-3.sibling.delegation02.xa"
-    * ns1b is "ns1a.non-distinct-3.sibbling.delegation02.xa"
+    * ns1b is "ns1a.non-distinct-3.sibling.delegation02.xa"
-    * ns2 is "ns2.non-distinct-3.sibbling.delegation02.xa"
+    * ns2 is "ns2.non-distinct-3.sibling.delegation02.xa"
-  * Delegation has sibbling glue.
+  * Delegation has sibling glue.
   * ns1a and ns1b have the same addresses, IPv4 and IPv6, respectively.
   * ns2 has distinct addresses (IPv4 and IPv6).
   * The test zone has no address records for the name server names.